tchangkiat/aws-cdk-stacks/README.md

 ### Setup

-1. Install AWS App Mesh Controller with `./eks-add-ons.sh`
+1. Install AWS App Mesh Controller with `./eks-add-ons.sh -i app-mesh-controller`

 2. The [Sample Application](#sample-application) is used for the following App Mesh setup.
 Please set it up first before proceeding.